-Be sure not to confuse this Sea Salt by Sherwin Williams, with the Sea Salt by Benjamin Moore.
+Be sure not to confuse this Sea Salt by Sherwin Williams with the Sea Salt by Benjamin Moore.
 They are entirely different.
 I’ll show you in my comparisons of both colours a little later in the post.

-By the way, if you are new to me and my blog, here’s something you should know.
+If you are new to me and my blog, here’s something you should know.

 I like to strip down to the root of your Interior Design dilemmas and give you the information you NEED to know.

 But know this: I am not scientific about colour.

 I never make suggestions on lightening or darkening a paint colour by a certain percentage to make it more suitable for an application.
-I can always find the best paint colour for my clients.

-All of my large boards have been painted in a matt finish and if you are interested in knowing where to get these boards, I’ll share a link to them at the end of the post.
+All of my large boards have been painted in a matte finish and if you are interested in knowing where to get these boards, I’ll share a link to them at the end of the post.

-This is where your lighting and other elements paired within your own space, can alter the look of a hue like this.
+This is where your lighting and other elements within your own space can alter the look of a hue like this.

 Comparing colour is so important.
 When you do colour comparisons, it helps you to get a better read of your focus colour.
 I also like to put my large colour boards up against a white background.
 This way, I can see the colour more clearly.